 NexiGo Aurora Pro, Ultra Short Throw 4K Tri-Color Laser Projector, 2400 Lumens, Screen Adoption, Dynamic Laser Dimming, Dolby Vision & Atmos, HDR10+, HLG, Active 3D, 60W Speakers, UST TV - Home Projectors

 Bottom Line: NexiGo Aurora Pro is the better choice.
-Offers Native 4K resolution and superior 8ms input lag for responsive gaming.
+Its native 4K resolution and ultra-low 8ms gaming input lag directly address key priority specs, providing a sharper, more responsive experience than the Epson's 4K pixel shift and unlisted input lag.

 Key Differences